PattyUnity/RealSenseHololens/C#basics.md

+# STARTING TO PROGRAM

-# Floating Point Data types
+## Floating Point Data types
 Real numbers are represented by float and double.
 Real numbers are continuous but computer can only represents them in the discrete domain.
 Double has more bits than float.